-After a Starbucks’ employee went berserk on customer Ruby Chen for failing to provide her name for inscription on her cup, the terrified and confused female patron of the Starbucks’ Elmhurst, Queens, store asked for a manager.
+After a Starbucks’ employee went berserk on customer Ruby Chen for failing to provide her name for inscription on her cup,

 The response: “You’re talking to it!
 You’re talking to the manager!”

 The horror.
 In two clips documenting “customer service” at its delightful worst, the supposed manager continues her rampage of intimidating customers with shouts and screams while her employees try and fail to calm her down.